- Town Government

 Meetings & Rules of Procedure

-Meetings are held on an as-needed basis and will be announced in advance in accordance with NC General Statute 160A-388 and the board's Rules of Procedure.
+Meetings will be held every other month and will be announced in advance in accordance with NC General Statute 160D and the board's Rules of Procedure.
 Generally, they are held at Town Hall immediately following a regularly-scheduled Planning Board meeting, which are scheduled to occur on the last Monday of each month.
+Please refer to the Filing Calendar for specific dates.

 Built-Upon Area Averaging